The Ultimate Maui Itinerary: The Best of Maui in 7 to 14 Days

 If you want to snorkel at Molokini Crater (details below), schedule it for early in your trip as it can be cancelled if it’s windy, and this will allow you time to reschedule.

-I also recommend booking a whale watching trip for early on too.
+I also recommend booking a whale watching trip early on.
 They usually run even in bad weather (we got soaked but it was still wonderful!), but you might love it so much like us that you decide to go out on another trip.

 Other Tips